-There is more than one way to skin a cat, or if you’re in Japan, more than one way to teach English.
-These include Corporate English teaching, Communication Skills classes, industry specific English classes, English group conversation classes, private conversation classes, English speaking cafes and much, much more.
-While this isn’t the only job available for foreigners, it is maybe one of the easiest ways into the work force as a full-time employee, especially for an English speaker with next to no Japanese speaking skills.
-Of course, many go via the Eikaiwa (English speaking school) route, and this serves as a sufficient time for several years until many finally decide to return home.
+There is more than one way to skin a cat, or if you’re in Japan, more than one way to teach English, and sometimes Corporate English Teaching is labelled the nomad life.
+Other options available include Communication Skills classes, industry-specific English classes, English group conversation classes, private conversation classes, English speaking cafes and much, much more.
+While this isn’t the only job available for foreigners, it is maybe one of the easiest ways into the workforce as a full-time employee.
+Especially, for an English speaker with next to no Japanese speaking skills.
+Of course, many go via the Eikaiwa (English speaking school) route, and this serves as a sufficient entry level role for several years until many finally decide to return home.
 However, there is also a number of English Teaching alternatives, available for those looking to advance or progress their teaching career, or who may be more inclined to follow the nomad or freelance kind of lifestyle.
-If you’re looking for an English teaching job, you may also be interested in my article in acquiring a work visa here.
+If you’re looking for an English teaching job, you may also be interested in my article about acquiring a work visa.

-I have been teaching for a few different schools for a couple of years now, and the beauty of this lifestyle is I can set my own schedule, basically be my own boss, and still have time to work on my other passions including this site, FAQ Japan.
-The majority of my time I work teaching Business English lessons to mainly professionals in their company, via Skype or in a local school nearby.
-In between that, I use my spare time for everything else including life, which is definitely a lot more freedom than I ever had working at an office full-time in Sydney.
+I have been teaching for a few different schools for a couple of years now, and the beauty of this lifestyle is in setting your own schedule, basically being your own boss, while still having time to explore your other passions, for me, being this site, FAQ Japan.
+The majority of my time I work teaching Business English lessons to main professionals in their company office, via Skype or in a local school nearby.
+In between that, I use my spare time for everything else including life, which is definitely a lot more freedom than I ever had to work at an office full-time in Sydney.

-The role of teaching Business English teaching or running corporate style classes is pretty wide and varied, and it pays to have an open mind and a somewhat custom approach.
-For some low-level students, you may be just conducting basic conversation and role-play training.
-For the intermediate base, things will tend to be less grammar and conversation and more communication skill focused, touching on presentation, meeting and negotiation competencies.
-Once you start reaching the upper echelons of Japanese speakers, they may bring their own materials or have specific weaknesses they want to work on developing.
-Working together with the student to identify their goals, you should be able to agree to an approach and course that is both realistic and achievable.
+The role of teaching Business English or running corporate style classes is pretty broad and varied, and it pays to have an open mind and a somewhat flexible and tailored approach.
+For some low-level students, you may be just conducting a basic conversation, correcting their mistakes and focusing on role-plays.
+For the intermediate levels, things will tend to concentrate less on grammar and more on output such as expressing opinions, joining discussions and building core competencies related to presentations, meetings and negotiations.
+Once you start reaching the upper echelons of advanced English speakers, you will probably need to provide more specific training, either based on materials brought in by the student or very precise scenarios they need to prepare and refine.
+Working together with the student to identify their goals, both short and long-term, should enable you to both agree to an approach and course that is both realistic and achievable.
 Firms that tend to have a focus on Business and Corporate English lessons include Berlitz, ECC, IES, Aeon and Coco.

-Typically the firms who concentrate on either corporate classes or more communication skills training will always look for candidates with some amount of business experience as a priority.
-So make sure you have at least 3 years in a given sector, particularly in finance, engineering, travel, medical, law and the like are considered good foundations.
-Usually, these types of roles are part-time or contract based and the hourly rate is usually better hourly rate than there English Conversation school counterparts (upwards of 3,000 yen per hour).
-However, due to the timing and schedule of lessons being generally out of office hours, it is recommended you seek out a few schools or options to fill up any gaps in your day.
+Typically, the firms who concentrate on either corporate classes or more communication skills training will always look for candidates with some amount of business experience as a priority.
+So make sure you have at least 3 years in a from a particular industry, preferable sectors include finance, engineering, travel, medical, law and the like.
+Usually, these types of roles are part-time or contract based and the hourly rate is usually better than the equivalent English Conversation school counterparts (upwards of 3,000 yen per hour).
+However, in this type of job, you will usually forgo health insurance and many other full-time employee benefits like paid leave.
+Furthermore, due to the timing and schedule of lessons being generally outside of normal business hours, it is recommended you seek out a few schools or options to help you fill in the gaps across your weekly calendar.

 For example, my regular schedule in a typical week is something like the following:

-- Monday – I have early morning, lunchtime and evening business classes.
+- Monday – I have an early morning, lunchtime and evening business classes.

 - Tuesday – I have several classes throughout the day, again starting early in the morning.